-• A fee of RM77,801 for corporate secretarial services rendered for the year ended 30 June 2017 was paid to Andrew in his capacity as Company Secretary.
+No director's fees were paid to Andrew.
+A fee of RM61,467 for corporate secretarial services rendered for the year ended 30 June 2018 was paid to Andrew in his capacity as Company Secretary.

 E Share-based Compensation

 Directors Share Options